-Scrambled Eggs - Omelets
+Making Perfect Scrambled Eggs and Omelets

 Holding cooked scrambled eggs: If it is necessary to hold scrambled eggs for a short time before serving, it helps to avoid direct heat.
 Place a pan of hot water between the pan of eggs and the heat source.

-Pan Size: The proper pan is important for successful omelet making.
-For a 2- or 3- egg omelet, an 8-inch non-stick skillet is the best size.
+Pan Size: The proper pan is important for successful omelette making.
+For a 2- or 3- egg omelette, an 8-inch non-stick skillet is the best size.
 It should be shallow with slopping sides to make it easy to slide the finished omelet out.
 If too large a pan is used, the high heat necessary cannot be maintained and cooking will be prolonged, resulting in a tough omelet.

 Beating the eggs: The American Egg Board describes well-beaten eggs as “frothy and evenly colored.”
-This generally takes about 20 to 35 seconds of beating – do not over beat.
+This generally takes about 20 to 30 seconds of beating – do not over beat.
 You want to get them to a uniform color and texture with minimal amounts egg white showing.
 A fork works as well as a whisk but requires a slight bit more time and more energy.
 Use a bowl that is deep enough to support vigorous whisking.
 Do NOT add salt yet, as the salt will cause the eggs to toughen.

 Cooking the omelet: Use a medium-low heat.

-Hints and Tips:
+Omelet Hints and Tips:

 Water, not milk or cream, is recommended for omelet egg mixtures.
 The water turns to steam, producing a light, airy omelet.
 Cream is great for creamy scrambled eggs but omelets require water to give them their lightness.